The following Statement was made in the House of Commons on Tuesday 19 April.

 It is precisely because I know that so many people are angry and disappointed that I feel an even greater sense of obligation to deliver on the priorities of the British people and to respond in the best traditions of our country to Putin’s barbaric onslaught against Ukraine.
 Our Ukrainian friends are fighting for the life of their nation, and they achieved the greatest feat of arms of the 21st century by repelling the Russian assault on Kyiv.
 The whole House will share my admiration for their heroism and courage.

-Putin arrogantly assumed that he would capture Kyiv in a matter of days, and now the blackened carcases of his tanks and heavy armour litter the approaches to the capital on both banks of the Dnieper and are smouldering monuments to his failure.
-Having pulverised the invader’s armoured spearheads, the Ukrainians then counter-attacked.
+Putin arrogantly assumed that he would capture Kyiv in a matter of days, and now the blackened carcasses of his tanks and heavy armour litter the approaches to the capital on both banks of the Dnieper, and are smouldering monuments to his failure.
+Having pulverised the invaders’ armoured spearheads, the Ukrainians then counterattacked.
 By 6 April, Putin had been compelled to withdraw his forces from the entire Kyiv region.
 Britain and our allies supplied some of the weaponry, but it was Ukrainian valour and sacrifice that saved their capital.

 But the urgency is even greater now because Putin has regrouped his forces and launched a new offensive in the Donbas.
 We knew that this danger would come.
 When I welcomed President Duda of Poland to Downing Street on 7 April and Chancellor Scholz the following day, we discussed exactly how we could provide the arms that Ukraine would desperately need to counter Putin’s next onslaught.
 On 12 April, I spoke to President Biden to brief him on my visit to Kyiv and how we will intensify our support for President Zelensky.
 I proposed that our long-term goal must be to strengthen and fortify Ukraine to the point where Russia will never dare to invade again.